NJ Bankruptcy lawyer provides guidance on Life Time Membership Clubs. What happens when a lifetime membership club files bankruptcy?

-If a Lifetime Membership Club files bankruptcy and the club is sold, you may not have a membership at all.
+If a Lifetime Membership Club files bankruptcy and the club is sold, you may not have a membership.

-As an example, a golf club (Sea Oaks Country Club – NJ) https://www.thesandpaper.net/articles/sea-oaks-country-club-and-golf-course-reverts-to-atlantic-homes/ filed for Bankruptcy and the assets were sold.
+As an example, a golf club (Sea Oaks Country Club – NJ) filed for Bankruptcy.
+The business assets were sold.

-The purchaser bought the assets during the bankruptcy.
-The new owner was not obligated to pay back or honor the existing lifetime memberships.
+In this case, the purchaser bought the assets during the bankruptcy.
+The new owner is not obligated to pay back or honor the existing lifetime memberships.

-In essence, the Golfers hit a “DUFF” and buyer scored tremendously.
+The Golfers hit a “DUFF” and buyer scores tremendously.

-All the lifetime club memberships had no rights to the Club at all.
-I am sure you have not thought about what happens to your lifetime membership in a club that files bankruptcy.
-As more and more businesses file bankruptcy, you should.
+All the lifetime club memberships had no rights to the Club.
+You should know what happens to your lifetime membership in a club that files bankruptcy.
+As more and more businesses file bankruptcy, it is important.
 Do you want to become a stock holder of a company that goes out of business?
-Essentially when you pay your lifetime membership fee, you are a financial part of that club.
+Essentially, when you pay your lifetime membership fee, you are a financial part of that club.